The Ultimate Day Trip to Hiroshima and Miyajima

 The city, though, is more than just this tragedy.
 For foodies, Hiroshima is famous for its okonomiyaki, a Japanese version of a pancake.
 It’s super unhealthy but very delicious!
 It’s also different from other versions of okonomiyaki.
 And Hiroshima is famous for oysters.
 You can have okonomiyaki with oysters.

 There are several museums and a castle in the city as well.
-However, since the museums are not as good as those in other cities and the castle is a complete replica, I think a Hiroshima 1-day itinerary is enough.
+However, since the museums are not as good as those in other cities and the castle is a complete replica, I’ve skipped them in this one day Hiroshima Itinerary.

 If you’re short on time, you can easily make a Hiroshima and Miyajima itinerary into a day trip from Kyoto or Osaka.
-I’ve outlined the perfect Hiroshima and Miyajima 1-day itinerary from Kyoto, but you can do this trip even more easily from Osaka.
-I’ve outlined how you can turn your Hiroshima and Miyajima visit into a day trip.
+I’ve outlined the perfect Hiroshima and Miyajima 1-day itinerary from Kyoto, but you can easily make this trip from Osaka.

-You can tour these two places by touring Hiroshima in the morning and visiting Miyajima in the afternoon or vice versa and see Miyajima in the morning and Hiroshima in the afternoon.
+You can tour these two places by visiting Hiroshima in the morning and Miyajima in the afternoon, or vice versa, seeing Miyajima in the morning and Hiroshima in the afternoon.

 BONUS: I've created a FREE detailed PDF version of this 3-week Japan itinerary.
 The guide also includes step-by-step instructions for buying and using your Japan Rail Pass.